Skip to main content

 General

-• Explain differences in core architecture between different generations of cellular and mobile network technologies
+• Analyze the core architectures, security features, and operational differences between various generations of cellular and mobile network technologies.

-• Demonstrate clear understanding of security protocols used in wireless communications and how each addresses issues of authentication, integrity, and confidentiality
+• Assess and apply security protocols used in wireless communications to ensure authentication, integrity, and confidentiality of transmitted data.

 Section Title Instructor books eservices